bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 move few pixels all of a
 sudden the whole paragraph jumps up and this one jumps way down there.
-That&apos;s where I talk about moving those toys around in water.
-Sometimes as you move one thing, something that was way down here before all of a sudden jumps up there.
+That&apos;s where I talk about moving those toys around in water.</p>

+<p>Sometimes as you move one thing, something that was way
+down here before all of a
+sudden jumps up there.
 Just because it&apos;s wrapping around all these images and these images are only stacking next to each other.
 Now if I to this and go float right, you&apos;ll see here this pushes all the way to the right.
 These two push all the way to the left and the content flows between them.
-Now generally you&apos;re never should have just such wrapping like this.
-You&apos;ll see it sometimes in like wikis.
+Now generally you&apos;re never should have just such wrapping like this.</p>

+<p>You&apos;ll see it sometimes
+in like wikis.
 But generally you want to put contents.
 We&apos;ll talk about layouts, you want to move these things.
-You never want paragraphs just sitting against the floated image like that and things flowing thus.
+You never want paragraphs just sitting against the floated image like that and things flowing thus.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-5">5.5 CSS Floats - Part 2 (5:49)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->